 Assign each audio channel to the Left, Middle, or Right side of the stereo mix.
 Move the sliders up and down to adjust the volume.

 You can control the volume and stereo for each audio monitoring option:

-- Headphone Mix: Headphones plugged into the camera. - Audio Out Mix: Line out plugged into an expander or module.
-The input gain is fixed. - Monitor Mix: External HDMI and HD-SDI monitors that support audio.
+- Headphone Mix: Headphones plugged into the camera. - Monitor Mix: External HD-SDI monitors that support audio.